yunus-25jmi/jpass/README.md

 ### **Database:**
     - Users table with login info
-    - Each user will have a table for all of their passwords/info
+    - Each user will have a table for all of their Cards
+    - Every Card will have its own table